-As a way of draining the land, but harvesting the water, two ponds were constructed in 2005 and 2007.
+As a way of draining the land, but harvesting the water, two ponds were dug in the Bog Garden, below the cottage.

-These now form the central area of the Bog Garden, where I grow an abundance of willow, used in basketry and garden projects, as well as burning in the stoves that heat the water and radiators in the cottage.
+These now form the central area of the Bog Garden, where an abundance of willow is grown, used in basketry and garden projects, as well as burning in the stoves that heat the water and radiators in the cottage.

 Everything grown at Bealtaine forms the basis of a quality of living, that includes visual appreciation of the gardens, shown here in an indoor arrangement.